blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/transaction-preview.md

 ### Standalone Usage

-To use the Transaction Preview package with web3-onboard all a developer needs to do is initialize web3-onboard with their [Blocknative API key](https://onboard.blocknative.com/docs/overview/introduction#optional-use-an-api-key-to-fetch-real-time-transaction-data-balances-gas) and pass in the module as shown below.
+To use the Transaction Preview package without web3-onboard all a developer needs to do is:
+- Execute the entry function from the `@web3-onboard/transaction-preview` package and optional params
+- Run the returned `init` function with their [Blocknative API key](https://onboard.blocknative.com/docs/overview/introduction#optional-use-an-api-key-to-fetch-real-time-transaction-data-balances-gas), an initialized instance of their [Blocknative SDK](https://www.npmjs.com/package/bnc-sdk) and a containerElement string with the html ID of the target element to append the visualization to
+- Finally pass a transaction meant for a wallet provider (created using libraries like Ethers or Web3)

+With the above steps a UI will be rendered with the balance changes and gas used.
 ```typescript
 import transactionPreviewModule from '@web3-onboard/transaction-preview'